grapestone5321/reflections/README.md

 When you've updated your document, click "Next", and an experienced Git user will share why version control is useful to him.

+## Reflect: Using Git to View History
+Now that you've had some experience using Git yourself, go add the following question and your thoughts on it to your reflections file:

+How can you use the commands git log and git diff to view the history of files?

+When you've updated your document, click "Next" to add more concepts to your map with Sarah.
+Then you'll learn how to use Git to return to previous versions of your files.

 ## Reflect: How Do You Want to Use Git?
 Go add the following question and your thoughts on it to your reflections file: